peterboncz/duckdb-blobcache/README.md

 You can configure with: blobcache(directory, max_size_mb, num_writer_threads, regexps="")
 You can inspect the configuration by invoking that without parameters.
-You can reconfigure an existing cache by changijng all parameters except the first (the directory).
-If you change the directory, then the cache gets cleared.
+You can reconfigure an existing cache by changing all parameters except the first (the directory).
+If you change the directory (where the cached file ranges are stored), then the cache gets cleared.

 The regexps parameter contains semicolon-separated regexps that allow more aggresive caching: they will cache any URL that matches one of the regexps.